isomerpages/moe-rafflesgirlssch/_about-us/Vendors.md

 4\.
 Photocopy of certificates of relevant courses attended (e.g. Basic Food Hygiene Course)

-The completed application form with the required documents must be submitted to the General Office at 2 Braddell Rise Singapore 318871 by 15 December 2023, 4.30pm (Friday), or, by post or email to christina.lee@rafflesgirlssch.edu.sg by 15 December 2023, 11.59pm.
+The completed application form with the required documents must be submitted to the General Office at 2 Braddell Rise Singapore 318871 by 19 January 2024, 4.30pm (Friday), or, by post or email to christina.lee@rafflesgirlssch.edu.sg by 19 January 2023, 11.59pm.

 If you are sending your document via email, please protect your documents i.e. those containing your NRIC number with a password.